OUR TEAM

 Elisabeth Loose

 Elli is the current Leader and Data Manager for the Women’s Equality Party in Glasgow, where she leads on advocacy campaigns and explores the potential of a Feminist Foreign Policy for the party as well as the UK.
 Elli is also a member of the SWBG Policy & Advocacy Group.
-Her PhD research delved into women’s role in male-dominated spaces, underscoring her dedication to addressing gendered socio-economic factors.
-In her day job, Elli is the Research and External Engagement Officer for the John Smith Centre at the University of Glasgow.
+Her PhD research delved into women’s roles in male-dominated spaces, underscoring her dedication to addressing gendered socio-economic factors.
+In her day job, Elliis is the Research and External Engagement Officer for the John Smith Centre at the University of Glasgow.
 She continuously deepens her knowledge through extensive reading of feminist literature, focusing on socio-economic injustice and the social construction of womanhood.

 Olivia (Liv) Hamilton

-Liv is a researcher specialising in health inequalities at the University of Glasgow.
-Her current work focuses on the relationship between income and health and explores potential options for reforming the social security system in order to reduce health inequalities.
-She brings expertise in quantitative research methods, and experience deliberating with a wide range of stakeholder and public groups on policy priorities and preferences.
-Liv gained her PhD in Translational Neuroscience from the University of Edinburgh and previously studied English Language and Linguistics at University College London and Cardiff University.
+between income and health, and explores potential options for reforming the social security system in order to reduce health inequalities.
+She brings expertise in quantitative research methods and experience deliberating with a wide range of stakeholders and public groups on policy priorities and preferences.
+Liv gained her PhD in Translational Neuroscience from the University of Edinburgh, and previously studied English Language and Linguistics at University College London and Cardiff University.

 Susan (Susie) Anderson Stein

-For over sixteen years Susie has worked in voluntary organisations in varied roles, providing trauma-informed support and managing services for people affected by violent crime.
+For over sixteen years, Susie has worked in voluntary organisations in varied roles, providing trauma-informed support and managing services for people affected by violent crime.
 She is the Chief Executive Officer at Scottish Borders Rape Crisis Centre and has been in this role since 2014.
 She brings years of experience and proficiency in governance, feminist leadership and management, fundraising, HR, change management, participation, and training.

 Mailing list